yazz/VisualJS/README.md

 ### Is Yazz Production ready?
 Yes, Yazz Pilot is production ready.
-Yazz.com itself runs on Yazz
+AppShare itself runs on Yazz